 PSD applicants must include secondary emissions in their ambient demonstration in accordance with 40 CFR 52.21(k)(1).
 EPA defines the term under 40 CFR 52.21(b)(18) as, “emissions which would occur as a result of the construction or operation of a major stationary source… but do not come from the major stationary source…”

 Construction emissions are the only secondary emissions associated with the project.
 Donlin calculated and summarized their construction emissions in Section 2.2.2 of Appendix D to their 29 October, 2021 PSD permit application.
 Their calculations indicate that construction emissions are substantially smaller than the maximum project emissions for each PSD-triggered pollutant with an air quality standard or increment.
-Donlin, therefore, did not provide a separate modeling analysis for their proposed construction activities since the project emissions are anticipated to offer a conservative representation of operational emissions from the project.
+Donlin, therefore, did not provide a separate modeling analysis for their proposed construction activities since the project emissions are anticipated to offer a conservative representation of construction emissions from the project.

 EU Inventory for the Increment Demonstrations